sebastianqmorales/Svelte-blog-app/src/routes/about.md

 <br>
 Our vision is to create a place where every perspective is heard and organized in an accesable way and to evolve the way we present information, to revolutionize the way we consume stories and how we understand differing perspectives.

 We hope you join us on this mission we have set out for, we value everyones input and love every user.
-This blog is the first step towards our mission, it may be long but it will be worth it.
+This landing page is the first step towards our mission, it may be long but it will be worth it.
 Thank you for reading Cuatex.